privacyguides/privacyguides.org/docs/vpn.en.md

 Responsible marketing that is both educational and useful to the consumer could include:

 - An accurate comparison to when [Tor](tor.md) should be used instead.
-- Availability of the VPN provider's website over a .onion [Onion Service](https://en.wikipedia.org/wiki/.onion)
+- Availability of the VPN provider's website over a [.onion service](https://en.wikipedia.org/wiki/.onion)

 ### Additional Functionality